Pankaj-Kharkwal/Pankaj-Kharkwal/README.md

 # About Me

 Hi, I’m **Pankaj Kharkwal**.
-I’ve been working with technology for over 8 years, building software and leading teams.
+I’ve been working with technology for over 9+ years, building software, architecture design and leading teams.

 I started as a software engineer and over time moved into roles where I design big systems and guide teams on how to build them.
 I’ve worked at companies like Microsoft and Citrix, and now I lead technology at a Microsoft Partner company.